atrotter0/beep-boop/README.md

   * **Example output: [Beep!]**
 * Program only allows numbers to be input, and displays message to user if input is not a number.
   * **Example input: Todd**
   * **Example output: [Please enter valid input.
-Numbers should be greater than 0 and include no special characters.]**
+Input should be whole numbers greater than 0 and less than 9999, and include no special characters.]**
 * Program does not accept negative numbers.
   * **Example input: -2**
   * **Example output: [Please enter valid input.
-Numbers should be greater than 0 and include no special characters.]**
+Input should be whole numbers greater than 0 and less than 9999, and include no special characters.]**
 * Program does not accept special characters.
   * **Example input: 1.23.4^%&**
   * **Example output: [Please enter valid input.
-Numbers should be greater than 0 and include no special characters.]**
+Input should be whole numbers greater than 0 and less than 9999, and include no special characters.]**

 ## Setup/Contribution Requirements